 Images spliced together of two students in welding masks and gear intently working on a project as sparks and smoke fly around their work space.

-The final result was a quick video just under a 1 minute 30 seconds, short and concise enough to provide any incoming student with tons of way to join the Statler College family from day one.
+The final result was a quick video just under 1 minute 30 seconds, short and concise enough to provide any incoming student with information on how to join the Statler College family from day one.